avilleret/Gem-wiki/How-to-build-Gem-on-Microsoft-Windows-(MINGW).md

 The first option tells `configure` where to find Pd, the second option disables font-support (for now).

-For whatever reasons this gave me an error
-> GL (headers) not found! you need openGL!!!

-which I ignored and proceeded

 ~~~bash
 $ make
 ~~~